tislova/BudgetTracker/README.md

 - In addition, a pie chart provides customers with a straightforward visual representation of their spending patterns by displaying expenses by category.
 - The pie chart shows categories including housing, transportation, food, entertainment, and healthcare, enabling users to pinpoint areas where they might need to make expenditure adjustments.

-## Usage

-- Sign up for a new account or log in with an existing account.
-- Add new expenses or income transactions by specifying the amount, category, and month.
-- View your transaction history to see a list of all your past transactions.
-- Delete any transaction from your history if needed.

-## Technologies Used

-- Flask: Python's lightweight web framework.
-- SQLAlchemy: A database interaction library for Object-Relational Mapping (ORM).
-- Bootstrap: A responsive design and layout front-end framework.
-- Chart.js: An interactive graphing and charting JavaScript library.
-- Werkzeug: A library for security-related operations, such as hashing passwords.
-- HTML and CSS: Used to organize and style online pages.
-- JavaScript: For dynamic content and client-side interaction.

 ## Conclusion